luerhard/chapter_regression_and_artifical/main.md

 This allows assessing whether the relationship between a selected feature and the outcome is linear, monotonic, or more complex.
 Figure @fig:rf_pdp shows the [!+ale] for all numerical features in the [!rf] model.\todo[author=JS]{It would be very helpful if you could briefly explain how to read that plot.
 E.g., what exactly does the y-axis show? (see comment in the figure as well).}
 Compared to the results of the logistic regression earlier (see Table @tbl:logreg), the linear trends of the [!rf] model point in the same directions.
-Additionally, however, the [!rf] reveals some non-linear relationships in our data.\todo[author=JS]{That’s really fascinating!}
+Additionally, however, the [!rf] reveals some non-linear relationships in our data.<!--\todo[author=JS]{That’s really fascinating!}-->
 According to our model, self-transcendence and conservation are only changing the predicted outcome once their values become positive.
 In a way, it looks like it does not matter too much *how* negative the values are but only *if* they are negative.
 A similar effect can be seen when looking at the self-placement on the left-right scale which is starting to increase at roughly the value of 4.
 The effect of education seems to be of a more dichotomous fashion, with low values indicating more tendencies towards a rejection of immigrations whereas high values indicate the opposite.
-Again, the exact amount does not seem to drive the predictions, but rather whether someone has received much or little education is decisive.\todo[author=JS]{That’s a fantastic insight!}
+Again, the exact amount does not seem to drive the predictions, but rather whether someone has received much or little education is decisive.<!--\todo[author=JS]{That’s a fantastic insight!}-->
 The effect of religiosity looks like a slightly skewed inverse u-shape rather than being linearly negative, as the logistic regression would suggest, with the highest predicted probabilities for rejection of immigrants at around 5 on the religiosity scale.

 # Discussion